CM Punjab Asaan Karobar Card (2026)—Complete & Updated Guide

 Important Guidelines Before Applying

-• Verification Process – Government officers review your application and documents
+• Government officers review your application and documents.

 • Approval Timeline—Most applications are processed within a few weeks; delays can happen

-• SMS/Portal Updates—You will be notified about every step via SMS or portal messages
+• You will be notified about every step via SMS or portal messages.
+Check your messages regularly and take prompt action if required.

 Loan Usage Rules